 Anther way to see tulips near Amsterdam is to head to the famous Keukenhof gardens.
 Located in Lisse, Keukenhof are arguably THE place to see tulips and one of the most popular destinations in Holland for flower lovers.

-Keukenhof gardens are indeed a sight to behold and are very well equipped for families.
+Keukenhof gardens are indeed a sight to behold and are very well equipped for families or all ages.
 Entrance to the gardens is ticketed (advance booking and skip the line tickets a must) and they are a gorgeous space with several flower gardens, streams, pathways and passages.

 They are a safe place for kids to run around (crowds permitting!) and have some structures that are specifically for them such as a playground, a petting farm and a picnic area.
 This is also a lovely place for grandparents and therefore a lovely option for a multigenerational family day out.

 Restaurants on site cater for kids and kids activity sheets such as treasure hunt clues or colouring are available.
 You can find more information on the official children section of the Keukenhof website here.

 Keukenhof is extremely popular and while very child friendly it can easily become overwhelming due to the crowds.

 To minimise the risk of tuntrums and extreme tiredness for kids and adults, it is highly recommended to book tickets in advance and opt for skip the line options.

 Here there are some popular options for tickets and organised tours in the area:

-Conclusion: should you bring your kids to see the tulips of Holland?
+Conclusion: should you brave the crowds to see the tulips of Holland?

 I adore Amsterdam and its region in all seasons and at all ages so the answer to this question from me is a resounding YES.